 On the 3rd September 1938 Joseph Lyon's called the nation to pray, prior to the outset of World War 11.
 The PM called for a Day of Prayer for Divine Intervention and Guidance to avoid another World War hoping the Munich Conference would settle many difficulties, pronouncing a National Day of Thanksgiving on Sunday October 9 1938.
 The Prime Minister Joseph Lyons with wife Enid, first woman in the House of Representatives.

 During the 1940's as the second World War began to take its horrific toll and Australia was being threatened, particularly after the bombing of Darwin, several days of prayer were held.
-One of these was called by King George VI throughout the Commonwealth.
+One of these was called by King George VI throughout the Commonwealth and at least several others endorsed by federal and state governments.
+One held in Adelaide Oval South Australia was attended by over 30,000 on the 8th October 1940.
+Prayers were offered in Churches throughout Australia such as St Andrew's Cathedral in Sydney with their bells ringing at noon calling the city to pray.

 Within another fifty years we have arrived at Australia's Bicentenary of European settlement and another National Day of Prayer has taken place.